CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

-# Lab 01: Run workloads anywhere with Azure Arc
+# Exercise 01: Run workloads anywhere with Azure cloud services

-### Estimated Duration: 6 hours
+### Estimated Duration: 3 hours

 ## Overview

-In this Lab, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this exercise, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

 ## Lab objective